Dreidel: Collections

 Childhood enjoyment of dreidels has led to a growing interest in collecting them in adulthood.
 Jewish institutions such as the Spertus Institute for Jewish Learning and Leadership, Yeshiva University Museum and Temple Emanu-El in New York, house dreidel collections, as do museums such as the Spinning Top and Yo-Yo Museum in Burlington, Wisconsin.

 Antique dreidels are of increasing value and interest: different styles of dreidels are to be found across the world.
 Exemplars include dreidels fashioned in wood, silver, brass and lead.
 One particularly rare dreidel is cast from an ivory original by Moshe Murro from the Bezalel Academy in Jerusalem in 1929.
 Rare collectible dreidels from Cochin are made from iron; they are black in colour decorated with silver markings, made by an intricate Bidriware style process.

-The Guinness World Record for Most Valuable Dreidel was achieved by Estate Diamond Jewelry in November 2019 and was valued at $70,000.
+The Guinness World Record for Most Valuable Dreidel was achieved by Estate Diamond Jewelry in November 2019 and was valued at $70,000 ($ in current dollars, adjusted for inflation).

 The design of Estate Diamond Jewelry's dreidel was inspired by the Chrysler Building in New York.
-Previous holders of the title were Chabad of South Palm Beach with a dreidel valued at $14,000.
+Previous holders of the title were Chabad of South Palm Beach with a dreidel valued at $14,000 ($ adjusted for inflation).